Station

 Yaesu FTM-400XDR

 This mobile gets the most use of any of my radios.
-While driving in Wisconsin, band A is usually on the state-wide WE9COM repeater system and APRS always running on band B. Outside of Wisconsin, band A is on 146.520 or local repeaters at each destination.
+While travelling, band A is usually on 146.520 with APRS running on band B, and local repeaters are used at each destination.

 Yaesu FT-70D with a Diamond SRH519 antenna